 The game cards play heavy on pop culture for kids, which might make it outdated quickly or hard for some adults to understand.

 A good game for Minecraft fans.
 Holds the attention well.
-Players can mine, craft and reserve just like the electric version of the game.
-It really does an effective job of getting your screen addicted kid to have some off-screen time.
+Players can mine, craft, and reserve just like the electronic version of the game.
+Helps kids learn that they don't need electronics to enjoy their favorite things.

 If you are not familiar with Minecraft, this card game may be a little confusing to learn.